ahrebel/rhesustracking/README.md

   python src/visualize.py --csv path/to/your_gaze_data.csv
   ```

+- For real–time visualization, you can integrate interactive plotting (using matplotlib’s interactive mode or a web dashboard framework) in your monitoring script.

 ---

-## 9. Data Loading and Final Verification
+## 10. Data Loading and Final Verification

 - Use `data_loader.py` to import gaze and touch event data for further analysis.
 - To verify that all required packages are installed correctly, run: